 - To potentially find better ways to meditate, or find good support practices, or perhaps discover a new favorite technique

 This is NOT a post for beginners.
 If you are a beginner looking to read about the main types of meditation in order to decide which one to start, read this and this instead.
-Or check out my Beginners Meditation Course.
+Or check out my meditation for beginners article.

 Many of the techniques I explored may be perceived as “esoteric” and “obscure” by the majority of people interested in this topic.
 So I was unsure whether I should publish this or not, thinking that only 20-30 people might be interested in this level of detail.
 But, considering that long-term meditators and spiritually-inclined readers would possibly enjoy it, I decided to write it.